Augustin82/Billing/README.md

-# Billing Component
+# UCS Billing Component

-UCS Billing component provides an abstraction layer for representing advanced ordering and invoicing capabilities in your web application.
-It allows to model financial feeds and any kind of orders creation.
+The UCS Billing Component provides an abstraction layer for representing advanced ordering and invoicing capabilities in your web application.
+It allows modeling financial feeds and any kind of order creation.

-# Installing the component
+## Installation

-The component can be installed via composer by executing the following command:
+The component is available via composer with the following command:

     composer require ucs/billing

 # Basic usage

-## Implement your own OrderManager
+## Implementing your own OrderManager

-Even if the billing component comes with a pre-built order manager is has been made abstract because of the difference of implementations.
-The order manager provides an abstraction layer for dealing with specific data managers like Doctrine and Propel.
-If you intend to use the component directly you have to create your own implementation:
+Even if the Billing Component comes with a pre-built OrderManager is has been made abstract because of the difference of implementations.
+The OrderManager provides an abstraction layer for dealing with specific data managers like Doctrine and Propel.
+If you intend to use the component directly, you will need to create your own implementation:

     <?php